ABOUT THE PHOTOGRAPHER

 During my time at University my photographs were being published in local press and magazines and I was receiving commissions from bands, record companies and PR.

-In 2009, after a nine year hiatus, I developed an appetite to combine my passions of live music and photography again.
-In a keen effort to re-establish myself, I had an image shortlisted in the 2010 NME Photography Awards, and in 2011 I won the Gibson Sonisphere Photography Competition.
+In 2009, after a nine year hiatus, I developed an appetite to once again combine my passions of live music and photography.
+In a keen effort I had an image shortlisted in the 2010 NME Photography Awards, and in 2011 I won the prominent Gibson Sonisphere Photography Competition.

-In order to maintain ongoing involvement within the industry, I reintroduced myself to regional press as a music photojournalist while also photographing for a London based independent agency.
-At the same time I began to establish my own webzine Hit The Lights which continues to date, and in 2018 I became a contributing photographer for Down The Front Media.
+In order to maintain ongoing involvement within the industry, I began to establish my own webzine Hit The Lights and reintroduce myself in the press while photographing for a London based independent agency.
+To date my work is distributed by Rex Features/Shutterstock and I am a contributing photographer for Down The Front Media.

-I have had work published by the likes of Guitarist, The Independent, Metro, BBC, Evening Standard, Classic Rock, Planet Rock, Guitar World, Classic Rock Society, Powerplay Magazine, Hysteria Mag (Australia), Digital Photographer, Impakter and used in publicity for artists such as Joe Bonamassa, Whitesnake, Black Label Society, Europe, Glenn Hughes and Michael Schenker.
+I have had work published by the likes of Guitarist, Bass Guitar, BBC, Rollng Stone, Variety, Entertainment Weekly, The Independent, Daily Mail, Metro, Evening Standard, Classic Rock, Planet Rock, Guitar World, Powerplay, Hysteria (Aus), Digital Photographer and used in publicity and album art for artists such as Joe Bonamassa, Whitesnake, Black Label Society, Europe, Glenn Hughes, Michael Schenker, Jared James Nichols and Rock Goddess.